chrisplmmr/PERN-Todo-List/README.md

 ## Acknowledgements
-Give credit here.
 - Developed this application following the tutorial by "The Stoic Programmers" on YouTube.
 - This project was based on [this tutorial](https://www.youtube.com/watch?v=5vF0FGfa0RQ&t=3143s).

 ## Contact
-Readm template created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!
+Readme template created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!

 <!-- Optional -->